-- 1. Describe the different types of agency; - 2.
-Demonstrate the use of the Disclosure of Representation in Trading Services form; - 3.
-Understand the complexities of the restrictions on dual agency; - 4.
-Demonstrate the use of the Disclosure of Risks to Unpresented Parties form; and - 5.
-Recognize the complexities of confidentiality and privacy.
+- Describe the different types of agency; - Understand how an agency relationship is created; - Demonstrate the use of the Disclosure of Representation in Trading Services form; - Understand the complexities of the restrictions on dual agency; - Demonstrate the use of the Disclosure of Risks to Unpresented Parties form; and - Recognize the complexities of confidentiality and privacy.

-- · Knowledge Base; - Real Estate Trading Services Licensing course; and - BCFSA's Prescribed forms: - Disclosure of Representation in Trading Services; - Disclosure of Risks to Unrepresented Parties; and - Disclosure of Risks Associated with Dual Agency.
+- Knowledge Base - Real Estate Trading Services Licensing course - BCFSA's Prescribed forms: - Disclosure of Representation in Trading Services; - Disclosure of Risks to Unrepresented Parties; and - Disclosure of Risks Associated with Dual Agency.